Isobel Wylie Hutchison: Alaska

-Though Eskimos had already raided it, there was still much useful equipment on the Baychimo.
-The crew of the Trader wanted to take the whole ship, but it was too big for them and so they took only some valuable items.
-By this time, Hutchison had fully adapted to life on the Trader, and had become friendly with the crewmen.
+Though Eskimos had already raided it, much useful equipment was still on the Baychimo.
+The crew of the Trader wanted to take the whole ship, but it was too big for them, so they took only some valuable items.
+By this time, Hutchison had fully adapted to life on the Trader and had become friendly with the crewmen.

 The Trader inched her way forward to Singet, which was only 25 mi from Barrow.
-Here they stayed in an old Eskimo cabin which she helped Ira Rank to clean up.
+Here, they stayed in an old Eskimo cabin, which she helped Ira Rank to clean up.
 On 1 September, a lead opened up and they were able to reach Barrow.

-The Trader was unable to progress any further, and so Hutchison was introduced to Gus Masik, who had a boat called the Hazel with two Eskimos as crew.
+The Trader was unable to progress any further, so Hutchison was introduced to Gus Masik, who had a boat called the Hazel with two Eskimos as crew.
 After a sad farewell to the crew of the Trader, Hutchison departed on the Hazel on 9 September.
 They crossed Smith Bay and anchored in fog at Thetis Island.
-At Beech Point they met an old friend of Masik's, Aarnout Castel.
+At Beech Point, they met an old friend of Masik's, Aarnout Castel.

-Hutchison liked Mrs Castel and talked to her in the kitchen while the men traded goods.
-They went on to Flaxman Island where there was a trading post.
+Hutchison liked Mrs Castel and talked to her in the kitchen, while the men traded goods.
+They went on to Flaxman Island, where there was a trading post.
 She went ashore for a walk, enjoying the peace and beauty.
-The Hazel then crossed Camden Bay passing Barter Island, and eventually arrived at Martin Point on 15 September.
+The Hazel then crossed Camden Bay, passing Barter Island, and eventually arrived at Martin Point on 15 September.